-The Oasis Townsville Wellbeing and Advocacy Program aims to assist veterans and their families establish a plan for successful integration into the Townsville community and advocates will support clients by appropriate representation to supporting organisations.
+The Oasis Townsville Wellbeing & Advocacy Program aims to assist veterans and their families establish a plan for successful integration into the Townsville community and advocates will support clients by appropriate representation to supporting organisations.

-Our Wellbeing and Advocacy Program is currently modelled on the DVA Advocacy Training and Development Program (ATDP) [ext].
-At the top of the Program, we have Case Managers who conduct triage to establish urgency and severity of each case and then assign cases to Case Navigators.
-These Navigators will make the initial contact with clients and ensure we have all the information necessary to begin the research into the case and allocate that research to a Wellbeing Advocate and/or a Compensation Advocate as necessary.
+Our Wellbeing & Advocacy Program currently centres on the DVA Advocacy Training and Development Program (ATDP) [ext].
+At the top of our Program, we have Case Managers who conduct triage to establish urgency and complexity of each case and then assign suitable cases to Case Navigators.
+These Case Navigators will make the initial contact with clients and ensure we have all the information necessary to begin the research and allocate that research to a Wellbeing Advocate and/or a Compensation Advocate as needed.

 While serving our clients, we are also engaged in the training necessary to maintain professional qualifications and service, to bring on new advocates and train them, and to prepare compensation advocates for higher levels in the ATDP.

-If you would like to discuss with our case managers / senior advocates the prospect of becoming an advocate, please read this page on our website.
+If you would like to discuss the prospect of becoming an advocate with our case managers / senior advocates, please read this page on our website.

 We'll help all of the ex-ADF community, whether you are still serving and just thinking about getting out, through to a veteran who has been out for many years.